Climate talks mean life or death for island states

 The fragile islands states and many of the other vulnerable countries in Africa, Asia and Central and Latin America do not have the financial firepower to tackle the crisis alone.

-"In recent years we have found ourselves spending millions to build defence walls due to coastal degradation and rising sea levels, millions to clean up after floods," said Dominica's Environment Minister Kenneth Darroux.
+"In recent years we have found ourselves spending millions to build defense walls due to coastal degradation and rising sea levels, millions to clean up after floods," said Dominica's Environment Minister Kenneth Darroux.

 They hope a Green Climate Fund will emerge from Durban that will channel up to $100 billion a year to help developing countries tackle the adverse effects of global warming.